zlatozar/TigerLanguage/BackEnd/Notes.md

 **Two temporaries can be allocated to the same register if there is no edge connecting them**

  Based on the liveness analysis, we know where each variable is needed.
-However, during register allocation, we need to answer questions of the specific
-form: are variables **u** and **v** live at the same time?
+However, during register allocation, we need to answer questions of the specific form: are variables **u** and **v** live at the same time?
 (And therefore cannot be assigned to the same register.)
 To make this question easier to answer, we create an explicit data structure, an _interference graph_.
 An interference graph is an _undirected_ graph that has an edge between two variables if they are live at the same time, that is, if they **interfere** with each other.

   The most obvious way to compute the interference graph is to look at the set of live variables between each statement in the program, and add an edge to the graph for every pair of variables in the same set.
 This approach is less than ideal for two reasons.
 First, it can be rather expensive because it takes **O(n2)** time to look at every pair in a set of **n** live variables.
 Second, there is a special case in which two variables that are live at the same time do not actually interfere with each other: when they both contain the same value because we have assigned one to the other.
 A better way to compute the interference graph is to focus on the writes.
-That is, for each instruction, create an edge between the variable being written to and all the _other_ live variables.
+That is, for each instruction, create an edge between the variable being written (def[`A`]) to and all the _other_ live-out variables.
 (One should not create self edges.)
 Our next concern is to choose a data structure for representing the interference graph.
-There are many standard choices for how to represent a
-graph: _adjacency matrix, adjacency list_, and _edge set_ [see Cormen, 2001].
+There are many standard choices for how to represent a graph: _adjacency matrix, adjacency list_, and _edge set_.
-**The right way to choose a data structure is to study the algorithm that uses** **the data structure, determine what operations need to be performed, and** **then choose the data structure that provide the most efficient implementations** **of those operations.** Often times the choice of data structure can have an effect on the time complexity of the algorithm, as it does here.
+**The right way to choose a data structure is to study the algorithm that uses the** **data structure, determine what operations need to be performed, and then choose the** **data structure that provide the most efficient implementations of those operations.**
+Often times the choice of data structure can have an effect on the time complexity of the algorithm, as it does here.
 Register allocation algorithm needs to ask the graph for all of its vertices and, given a vertex, it needs to known all of the adjacent vertices.
 Thus, the correct choice of graph representation is that of an adjacency list.

+_Algorithm:_

-1. At any non-MOVE instruction that defines a variable `A`, where the live-out variables are `B1,...,Bj`, add interference edges `(A, B1),...,(A, Bj)`.
+1. At any non-MOVE instruction that defines a variable `A` (def[A]), where the live-out variables are `B1,...,Bj`, add interference edges `(A, B1),...,(A, Bj)`.

-2. At a MOVE instruction `A := C`, where variables `B1,...,Bj` are live-out, add interference edges `(A, Bj),...,(A, Bj)` for any `Bi` that is not the same as `C`.
+2. At a MOVE instruction `A := C` (def[`A`], use[`C`]), where variables `B1,...,Bj` are
+   live-out, add interference edges `(A, Bj),...,(A, Bj)` for any `Bi` that is **not** the same as `C`.

 #### Code notes